draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 .. note::

-    Currently, this way of gap filling is restricted to the SwissProt database, however, there are plans to extend it to allow other/multiple databases for the mapping.
+    Currently, this way of gap-filling is restricted to the SwissProt database, however, there are plans to extend it to allow other/multiple databases for the mapping.